tonsky/spectre/src/docs/messages.rst

 Setting up
 ----------

-To set up messages, you have to add :class:`MessageMiddleware` it to the :attr:`Setting.middlewares` list.
+To set up messages, you have to add :class:`MessageMiddleware` it to the :attr:`Settings.middlewares` list.
 Messages can be stored in session, cookie or in some custom store, but right from the box Spectre supports only :class:`SessionMessageStore`.
 To use it, you’ll need :class:`SessionMiddleware` in the middlewares list before :class:`MessageMiddleware`.

 Example::